meilisearch/heed/README.md

 [![dependency status](https://deps.rs/repo/github/meilisearch/heed/status.svg)](https://deps.rs/repo/github/meilisearch/heed)
 [![Build](https://github.com/meilisearch/heed/actions/workflows/rust.yml/badge.svg)](https://github.com/meilisearch/heed/actions/workflows/rust.yml)

 A Rust-centric [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) abstraction with minimal overhead.
 This library enables the storage of various Rust types within LMDB, extending support to include Serde-compatible types.
+It not only supports the LMDB `mdb.master` branch but also the `mdb.master3` branch which features encryption-at-rest and checksumming.

 ## Simple Example Usage

 Here is an example on how to store and read entries into LMDB in a safe and ACID way.
-For usage examples, see [heed/examples/](heed/examples/).
+For usage examples, see [examples/](examples/).
 To see more advanced usage techniques go check our [Cookbook](https://docs.rs/heed/latest/heed/cookbook/index.html).

 ```rust
 use std::fs;